Ford E-Series: 1992–1997

 For the 1992 model year, Ford introduced the fourth-generation of the Econoline/Club Wagon.
 While the third-generation chassis was largely carried over, the body and interior underwent a complete redesign.
 In contrast to its GM and Dodge competitors, the two-box body configuration made a return.
 To optimize the aerodynamics of the van body, the hood was angled slightly downward and the windshield was raked back (though far less than the Aerostar).
 If specified, all side and rear window glass was flush-mounted to the body, along with wraparound tail lamp lenses; flush-mounted composite headlamps were an option (standard on all Club Wagons).
 For 1992, the Econoline/Club Wagon became the first full-size vans produced with a center-mounted brake light.

 When redesigning the interior, the driver compartment underwent extensive modernization.
 While space between the front seats was again dominated by the front-mounted engine, a redesign of the engine cover freed up additional passenger room.
 Sharing controls and components with the F-Series and Aerostar, the model line became the first full-size van equipped with a standard driver-side airbag (except for 350-series models, exempted by their GVWR).
 The instrument panel received more legible instruments (but no tachometer); a 6-digit LCD odometer replaced the previous 5-digit analog unit.

 For 1994, CFC-free R134a air-conditioning refrigerant was adopted beginning with September 1993 production.
 For 1995, the tail lamps were revised, removing the amber turn signals.
+Also, as part of the North American Free Trade Agreement, Ford began exporting the Econoline full-size van to Mexico, replacing the locally-built B series wagon.

 For the 1996 model year, Ford introduced a new Class 4 medium-duty variant of the Econoline, offered exclusively as either a cutaway van chassis or cab-chassis.
 Dubbed the E-Super Duty (in line with the F-Super Duty sold at the same time), this version was created using heavier-duty components than the existing Econoline 350 commercial models, such as a Dana 80 rear axle with higher 4.63 axle ratios, new parking brake assembly, and heavier-duty shocks to allow for a maximum GVWR of 16,000 lbs.
 It was offered with either the existing 7.3L diesel or 7.5L gasoline V8s, the latter eventually being replaced by the 6.8L Triton V10.
 It was sold in either a 158" or 176" wheelbase.
 Due to its shorter front nose and tighter turning circle compared to the equivalent F-Series model, the E-Super Duty was a popular choice for box truck and bus conversions.